linchuandai/MyBlog/_posts/2018-1-10-Week-1-Reflections.md

 1B ECE has definitely been harder since everything is new and not high school review.
 This doesn't mean that it's not fun though.
 Some of my favourite classes have been:
-* ECE124 - Digit Computers and Systems
+* ECE124 - Digital Computers and Systems
   * Learned about boolean algebra (cool!)
   * Labs where we work with FPGA (Field Programmable Gate Arrays) to make custom circuits using VHDL
 * ECE140 - Linear Circuits